.

 Key LIS Pathology Takeaways for Labs Moving Forward

-The rise and decline of CoPath’s LIS system offers valuable lessons for today’s labs:
+The rise and decline of CoPath's LIS system offers valuable lessons for today's lab leaders:

-• Adopt Future-Proof LIS System Technology: Investing in a cloud-based LIS lab solution ensures adaptability to industry changes.
+Adopt Future-Proof LIS System Technology: Investing in a cloud-based LIS lab solution ensures adaptability to industry changes without the disruption of repeated platform overhauls.

-• Focus on Scalability: Select laboratory information system platforms that grow with your lab’s operations and test volumes.
+Focus on Scalability: Select laboratory information system platforms that grow with your lab's operations and test volumes, without ceilings that force costly upgrades or transitions.

-• Prioritize Automation and AI: Modern laboratory information systems save time and improve accuracy.
+Prioritize Automation and AI: Modern laboratory information systems save time, reduce errors, and improve diagnostic accuracy by replacing manual processes with intelligent automation.

-• Evaluate Total Cost of Ownership: Legacy LIS systems often carry hidden costs for maintenance, upgrades, and downtime.
+Evaluate Total Cost of Ownership: Legacy LIS systems often carry hidden costs for maintenance, upgrades, and downtime that far exceed the apparent savings of staying with an established platform.

 Pathology labs that embrace new LIS medical technologies can reduce operational bottlenecks, improve efficiency, and enhance patient care, all while staying competitive in a rapidly evolving market.